sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/happy-hare.md

 * Use `MMU_MOTORS_OFF` to ensure all motors off, move selector manually to middle, use `MMU_HOME` to test selector moves in the proper direction.
 Adjust config if needed.
 * Check encoder via `MMU_ENCODER`, insert filament and push/pull so it moves the encoder wheel, re-issue `MMU_ENCODER` and value should always increase

+Since I had used a spare Nema17 for the gear motor I found that

 ## Basic calibration/testing of your ERCF for use with Happy Hare